Hazeliny/NetPractice/README.md

 Internet Protocol version 4 (IPv4) defines an IP address as a 32-bit number.
 IP (IPv6), using 128 bits for the IP address, was standardized in 1998.

-apply the mask to the IP address through a **bitwise AND** to find the network address of the IP

 The mask can also be represented with the Classless Inter-Domain Routing (CIDR).
-This form represents the mask as a slash "/", followed by the number of bits that serve as the network address.
+This form represents the mask as a slash "/", followed by the number of bits that serve as the network address. /30 means the first 30 bits of IP address present network address, and the last 2 bits present host address.

+**Switch** hasn't interface, it only distributes packets to its local network, can't talk directly to a network outside of its own; while **router** has interface, which is used to connect all the networks, the IP addresses on the interface can not overlap those on other interfaces.

+**Routing table** exists on router and network host:

+(Router)  (Destination) 0.0.0.0/0  ===>  93.198.15.253 (next hop)    next hop means the IP address of next router on the packet's way.

+subnet mask is to distinguish between a network address and a host address in IP address.

 reserved for **loopback**: 127.0.0.0/8